See Worldwide VoD

 verified by visa fraud

-could see criminals typo-squatting on relevant domain names such as youporm.com and asking for a credit card to gain access.
-Anything that normalises the entry of credit card details into pages where the user isn't making a payment will increase the
+that you could see criminals typo-squatting on relevant domain names such as youporm.com and asking for a credit card to gain access.
+Anything that normalises the entry of credit card details into pages where the user isn't making a payment will

-stage of the Digital Economy Bill, we argued that the AV regulator should be highly specific about the privacy and anonymity protections, alongside the cyber security consequences.
-We argued for a single system with perhaps multiple providers, that would
+committee stage of the Digital Economy Bill, we argued that the AV regulator should be highly specific about the privacy and anonymity protections, alongside the cyber security consequences.
+We argued for a single system with perhaps multiple

-possibly be perceived as age-restricted, and therefore trust the systems they are presented with.
-If this system is not always the same, but varies wildly, then there are plenty of opportunities for scams and criminal compromise of poorly-run Age
+could possibly be perceived as age-restricted, and therefore trust the systems they are presented with.
+If this system is not always the same, but varies wildly, then there are plenty of opportunities for scams and criminal compromise of

 The Digital Economy Bill is primarily reprehensible for introducing mass internet censorship, but don't forget it also enables the rapid sharing of government databases to more or less any official who makes a request